The 3rd edition of the Nextflix hit series SEX EDUCATION premiered last night and the director is Runyararo Mapfumo. #earGROUND

 Exactly a year ago a Zimbabwean made romantic series hit the internet.
 Boasting of an impeccable but fairly never seen before cast, the production was an instant hit.
 After ten episodes the series ended on a highly emotional note.
 Fast forward, memories still fresh on many peoples’s minds we have some exciting news to share.
 Season 2 starts soon!

-The European Film Festival Zimbabwe 2020 is calling on all filmmaker’s from across Zimbabwe and Zimbabweans in the diaspora (Europe) to participate in the launch of this year’s virtual short film competition, BIOSKOP!
+The European Film Festival Zimbabwe 2021 is calling on all filmmakers from across Zimbabwe and in the diaspora (Europe/Africa) for the 2nd edition of the BIOSKOP!
+Zimbabwe Short Film Competition!

 Zimbabwe, INHOUSE MEDIA, who have over the years been creating content purposed for TV and other streaming platforms.

 TWENTY THREE (23) film entries from 11 African countries have been selected to participate in the inaugural edition of the PIFF-Africa 2021 Film Festival.

 Anne who played Vimbai Jari in the soapie that aired on ZBC TV from 2002-2007 was now based in South Africa.
 It is believed that Anne succumbed to injuries sustained from a mugging recently.
 She becomes the 7th person from the production who has passed to date sadly joining Charmaine Mangwende (Mai Huni), Nevernay Chinyanga (Muvengwa), Pretty Xaba (Mai Muvengwa), Benhilda Marume(Tamara), Godwin Mawuru (Producer).

 Awilo Longomba a Congolese soukous musician revealed that Mai Titi will play a role of his wife in the film A Life to Regret